rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 ![Elo redux](/images/elo2.png)

-Well, Oglethorpe's Elo actually ticked down for the year.
-Their 6 wins came from beating teams only slightly better than themselves, or beating and then losing to a decent team (which mostly washes out).
-But hey, 6 wins is 6 wins!
+Wow!
+Oglethorpe's Elo *skyrocketed* after this barely-winning year.
+The wins came from Centre (x2), Rhodes, and Millsaps.
+The losses came from Birmingham-Southern (x3), Rhodes, and Hendrix.
+Except for Rhodes, which nearly cancels out, the losses were to teams so overpowered it barely lowered Oglethorpe's rating.
+The wins, since Oglethorpe had such a meagre rating, produced a lot more.

 # A postseason shocker: simulating with Elo